feliperussi/webrtc_python/README.md

-Here is a `README.md` file with detailed instructions for setting up the environment and running the project both with Docker and in a virtual environment.

 # WebRTC Webcam Demo

 This project is a WebRTC webcam demo that uses `aiortc`, `aiohttp`, and `opencv-python-headless` to stream video from a webcam.